Do Olives Go Bad? How Long Do Olives Last? (updated 2023)

 Olives are often mistaken as vegetables as they are often lumped with other greens and veggies.
 After all, they are commonly consumed and found in salads, pasta dishes, and even pizzas.
 However, they are actually small, oval fruits.
 They contain a hard, inedible stone in the middle.

 They come in different varieties, namely black and green.
 Green refers to the unripe fruit, while black refers to the fully ripe fruit.
 You normally see olives packed in jars or cans in grocery stores, supermarkets, or specialty stores.
-These bottles may be labelled as Spanish or Greek olives depending on where they were made.
+These bottles may be labeled as Spanish or Greek olives depending on where they were made.

 Besides consuming them in their cured and marinated form, they can also be made into one of the most widely consumed and used oils today – olive oil.